JuliaGraphics/UnicodeGraphics.jl/README.md

      ▀▀██████▀▀
 ```

-It is also possible to pass a filtering function, filling values for which the function returns `true`:
+It is also possible to pass a filtering function, filling values for which the function returns `true`, e.g. even numbers in the following array:
 ```julia
 julia> ghost = [
    1 7 7 7 7 8 6 4 6 3 9 9 9 7